calvetalex/Install_script/README.md

         * extension C/C++ tools
         * extension eslint (norme for JS)
         * extension material icon (to have a better visuel)
-        * feat : you can add custom extensions
+        * feat : you can add custom extensions (for this please enter ```./install.sh file```, where file is a list of full extensions names: publisher.extension)
     * node
     * terminator (for arch)
     * tmux